Reverse mortgage: HECM for purchase

-The vast majority of closing costs typically can be rolled into the new loan amount (except in the case of HECM for purchase, where they're included in the down payment), so they don't need to be paid out of pocket by the borrower.
-The only exceptions to this rule may be the counseling fee, appraisal, and any repairs that may need to be done to the home to make it fully compliant with the FHA guidelines before completing the reverse mortgage.

-Lenders disclose estimated closing costs using several standardized documents, including the Reverse Mortgage Comparison, Loan Amortization, Total Annual Loan Cost (TALC), Closing Cost Worksheet, and the Good Faith Estimate (GFE).
-These documents can be used to compare loan offers from different lenders.

-Ongoing costs

-There are two ongoing costs that may apply to a reverse mortgage: annual mortgage insurance and servicing fees.
-The IMIP, (on time Initial Mortgage Insurance Premium) of 2% of the appraised value is charged at closing.
-The IMIP is the largest cost associated with an FHA HECM or Reverse Mortgage.
-This cost is typically added to the initial loan amount and does not need to be paid out of pocket.
-The annual mortgage insurance is charged by FHA to insure the loan and accrues annually at a rate of .50% of the loan balance.
-Annual mortgage insurance does not need to be paid out of pocket by the borrower; it can be allowed to accrue onto the loan balance over time.

-Servicing fees are less common today than in the past, but some lenders may still charge them to cover the cost of servicing the reverse mortgage over time.
-Servicing fees, if charged, are usually around $30 per month and can be allowed to accrue onto the loan balance (they don't need to be paid out of pocket).

 Taxes and insurance

 Unlike traditional forward mortgages, there are no escrow accounts in the reverse mortgage world.
 Property taxes and homeowners insurance are paid by the homeowner on their own, which is a requirement of the HECM program (along with the payment of other property charges such as HOA dues).

 Life expectancy set aside (LESA)

 If a reverse mortgage applicant fails to meet the satisfactory credit or residual income standards required under the new financial assessment guidelines implemented by FHA on March 2, 2015, the lender may require a Life Expectancy Set Aside, or LESA.
 A LESA carves out a portion of the reverse mortgage benefit amount for the payment of property taxes and insurance for the borrower's expected remaining life span.
 FHA implemented the LESA to reduce defaults based on the nonpayment of property taxes and insurance.